skypyproject/skypy/paper.md

     index: 4
   - name: Department of Physics, University of Oxford
     index: 5
+  - name: Department of Astronomy, University of Geneva
+    index: 6
   - name: Fermi National Accelerator Laboratory
-    index: 6
+    index: 7
   - name: Kavli Institute for Cosmological Physics, University of Chicago
-    index: 7
+    index: 8
   - name: Department of Astronomy and Astrophysics, University of Chicago
-    index: 8
+    index: 9
   - name: Institute for Astronomy, University of Edinburgh
-    index: 9
+    index: 10
   - name: Institute of Astronomy and Astrophysics, Academia Sinica
-    index: 10
+    index: 11
   - name: Department of Physics and Astronomy, University College London
-    index: 11
+    index: 12

-date: 30 June 2021
+date: 31 August 2021
 bibliography: paper.bib

 ---